Victor Arnautoff: Early life in Russia and China

 Arnautoff was the son of a Russian Orthodox priest.
 He showed a talent for art from an early age and hoped to study art after graduating from the gymnasium in Mariupol.
 With the outbreak of World War I, he enrolled in the Yelizavetgrad Cavalry School.
 He went on to hold military leadership positions in the army of Nicholas II and the White Siberian Army, and was repeatedly awarded medals for his service.
 While in cavalry school, he learned fencing, which would remain a hobby throughout his life.

 With the defeat of the Whites in Siberia, he crossed into northeastern China and surrendered his weapons.
 He remained in China for five years.
 He again tried to pursue art, signing up for schooling in Harbin, but was impoverished and took a position training the cavalry of (and possibly fighting for) the warlord Zhang Zuolin.
 While serving the warlord in Mukden, China, he met and married Lydia Blonsky and they had two sons, Michael and Vasily.

 Schooling and early work in San Francisco and Mexico

 In November 1925 Arnautoff went to San Francisco on a student visa to study at the California School of Fine Arts.
-There he studied sculpture with Edgar Walter and painting with Gertrude Partington Albright and other instructors.
+There he studied sculpture with Edgar Walter (sculptor) and painting with Gertrude Partington Albright and other instructors.
 He was given a scholarship as the best student in his year, and also became active in the city's leftist arts scene.